udark/underdark-cocoa/README.md

 Peer-to-peer networking library for iOS and Android, with Wi-Fi and Bluetooth support.

-This repository contains library’s sources, examples and also short “Getting Started” guide below.
+This repository contains library binaries, example app with sources and also short “Getting Started” guide below.

 ## License
 http://underdark.io/LICENSE.txt